 Diagnosing Post-Traumatic Stress Disorder

 People develop PTSD from three main types of trauma: death, grave injury, or sexual abuse or assault.
 They can either be the primary victim or can have witnessed the trauma happen to someone else.
 PTSD can also evolve from discovering that a close family member or friend was subject to these traumas.
-People who are witness to the grisly aspects of multiple traumas over a long period of time can also develop PTSD.
+People who witness the grisly aspects of multiple traumas over a long period of time can also develop PTSD.
 However, viewing traumatic media on tv or the internet does not lead to PTSD.
 The trauma is followed by at least a month of multiple types of symptoms that significantly disturb work, social, and home life.

 Triggering memories and avoidance behavior